syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Customizing-PullableContent.md

 {% endhighlight %}

-The example code of the CollectionViewSource and the CollectionViewCell of the collection view are not displayed here, however you can download the source code of this sample [here](#sample-link-of-sfpulltorefresh-adapting-collectionview).
+The example code of the CollectionViewSource and the CollectionViewCell of the CollectionView are not displayed here, however you can download the source code of this sample here.

 ### Adapting CollectionView in SfPullToRefresh